Padma Desai

-Padma Desai (born October 12, 1931) is an Indian-American development economist who was born and studied in India before completing a PhD at Harvard in 1960.
-She is the Gladys and Roland Harriman Professor Emerita of comparative economic systems and has been the director of the Center for Transition Economies at the Columbia University.

-She was awarded the Padma Bhushan by the Government of India in 2009.
+Padma Desai (October 12, 1931 – April 29, 2023) was an Indian-American development economist who was the Gladys and Roland Harriman Professor of comparative economic systems and director of the Center for Transition Economies at Columbia University.
+Known for her scholarship on Soviet and Indian industrial policy, she was awarded the Padma Bhushan in 2009.

-Early life and education
+Early life

-Desai was born and brought up in a traditional Gujarati Anavil Brahmin family in Surat, Gujarat.
+Desai was born in Surat, Bombay Presidency, British India, on October 12, 1931, into a Gujarati Anavil Brahmin family.
+Her parents, Shanta and Kalidas, were literature professors who were educated at the University of Cambridge.
+She had three siblings.

-She did her B.A.
+Desai completed her B.A.
 (Economics) in 1951 from the University of Mumbai, followed by an M.A.
 (Economics) also from the same university in 1953.
-Thereafter she completed her Ph.D. from Harvard in 1960.
+Thereafter, she completed her Ph.D. from Harvard in 1960.
+At Harvard University, she was influenced by economists Alexander Gerschenkron and Robert Solow.
+She was a fellow of the American Association of University Women while pursuing her Ph.D. at Harvard.

 Career

-Desai started her career at the Department of Economics, Harvard (1957-1959), after which she was associate professor of economics at Delhi School of Economics at University of Delhi, from 1959 to 1968.
+Desai started her career at the Department of Economics, Harvard (1957–1959), after which she was associate professor of economics at Delhi School of Economics at University of Delhi, from 1959 to 1968.

+Desai's 1968 book India: Planning for Industrialization, which was co-written with her future husband and economist Jagdish Bhagwati was an influential critique of India's industrial planning system.
+The work influenced subsequent economic liberalisation in India.
+The book spoke against the licence regime and the command economic policies that were prevalent in India at the time.

-In November 1992, she joined as the Gladys and Roland Harriman Professor of Comparative Economic Systems at Columbia University and went on to become the director of the Center for Transition Economies at the University.
+Desai joined Columbia University as a professor of economics in 1980.
+In November 1992, she became Gladys and Roland Harriman Professor of Comparative Economic Systems at Columbia University and went on to become the director of the Center for Transition Economies at the university.

+Desai's research included studying the Soviet economy, specifically studying the command economies and the misallocation of resources therein.
+She built on the studies of economists Alexander Gerschenkron and Robert Solow, studying the decelerating growth rates in the Soviet economies, separating the contributions from technology led productivity gains and capital led growth.
+In her book Perestroika in Progress (1989) she studied the misallocation of resources in command economies and the resulting damages and losses across sectors.
+She continued to study the Russian economy after the Soviet dissolution and trained US policymakers and continued to speak on Russian economic policies.
+She was the U.S. Treasury's advisor to the Russian Finance Ministry in the summer of 1995.

-She later was the U.S. Treasury’s advisor to the Russian Finance Ministry in the summer of 1995.
-She was president of the Association for Comparative Economic Studies in 2001.
+Desai was president of the Association for Comparative Economic Studies in 2001.
+She was awarded the Padma Bhushan, India's third highest civilian honor, by the Government of India in 2009.

-She published her memoir, Breaking Out: An Indian Woman's American Journey in 2012.
+Desai published her memoir, Breaking Out: An Indian Woman's American Journey in 2012.
+The book spoke about her journey from India to America, breaking out of an emotionally abusive marriage, and establishing herself as an economist studying many shacked economies.